camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 * explained how you might be able to re-use glue code
 * introduced some community extensions that can help with migration

-We are watching customer migration projects closely and will update this guide in the future.
+We are watching all customer migration projects closely and will update this guide in the future.